Manufacturing Products, Manufacturing the Future

 Daedalus Yachts is a premier yacht builder specializing in zero emission yachts designed, built, and engineered using carbon fiber technology.
 Daedalus is the only serial manufacturer of carbon yachts over 60 feet located in the USA.
 Daedalus Yachts received the honor of their D100 catamaran as one of three nominees for the International Yacht and Aviation Design Award in the Concept Yacht Under 40 Meters Category.
 The Edenton Chowan Partnership supported establishing offices and a factory in the former Carolina Classics boat factory and helped secure two $500,000 building and reuse grants from the NC Department of Commerce resulting in a private investment of $879,755 by Daedalus Yachts.
 They are expected to create between 50-136 new jobs in the community.

 Riverbulk Terminal located in Chowan County, is a partner with South Carolina based Stevens Towing.
-Riverbulk Terminal is situated in a Federal Opportunity Zone on the Chowan River and offers barge service, barge terminal, warehousing and manufacturing space to the East Coast.
-The facility boasts 50 acres zoned heavy industrial providing critical services for companies needing to move products to nearby ports or in need of staging areas for large off-shore projects.
-The Riverbulk Terminal’s location, 125 miles south of Norfolk, Virginia and 185 miles north of Morehead City, NC make it the perfect location for for any shipping needs up and down the East Coast.
-Stevens Towing has experienced operators, and a complete fleet of Tugs, Barges, Cranes and a Ship for all freight and construction operations.
-The company regularly services the East, West, and Gulf Coasts of the US, including the Western Rivers and Great Lakes, as well as international Ports.
+Riverbulk Terminal is situated in a Federal Opportunity Zone on the Chowan River and offers barge service, barge terminal, warehousing, and manufacturing space to the East Coast.
+The facility boasts 50 acres zoned heavy industrial, providing critical services for companies needing to move products to nearby ports or in need of staging areas for large offshore projects.
+The Riverbulk Terminal’s location, 125 miles south of Norfolk, Virginia, and 185 miles north of Morehead City, NC, make it the perfect location for any shipping needs up and down the East Coast.
+Stevens Towing has experienced operators, and a complete fleet of Tugs, Barges, Cranes, and a Ship for all freight and construction operations.
+The company regularly services the East, West, and Gulf Coasts of the US, including the Western Rivers and Great Lakes, as well as international ports.

 JWF Industries designs, manufactures, and integrates metal centric products.
 Their capabilities include program management, engineering, laser services, welding, forming, machining, and coatings.

-The Edenton Chowan Partnership teamed with Stevens Towing, the Town and County to establish JWF Industries and JWF Defense Systems at the Riverbulk Terminal.
+The Edenton Chowan Partnership teamed with Stevens Towing, the Town of Edenton, and Chowan County to establish JWF Industries and JWF Defense Systems at the Riverbulk Terminal.
 JWF created 12+ jobs and is growing.